-INDT 466Gas Tungsten Arc WeldingINDT 469Pipefitting and Welding
+INDT 466 Gas Tungsten Arc Welding INDT 469 Pipefitting and Welding

-Pipe Welding
+Certificate of Completion: Pipe Welding

 The Pipe Welding Program is designed to provide instruction and practical application of occupational knowledge skills in the pipe welding industry and to provide students with a working knowledge of the tools, equipment, materials and codes associated with the modern welding trade.
-The open-entry open-exit program requires completion of INDT 611 and INDT 612.
+The open-entry/ open-exit program requires completion of INDT 611 and INDT 612.
 These courses include instruction in safety, equipment, measuring tools, ferrous materials, print reading, material cutting and preparation, shielded metal arc welding practices and procedures utilized on tubes and pipes.
 Integrated throughout the course are career preparation standards, which include communication, interpersonal skills, problem solving, safety, technology, and other employment skills.
 Students who successfully complete the program will be qualified for entrylevel positions in the pipe welding trade.
 Jobs in the field include entry-level positions in pipe welding, manufacturing, and construction.

-INDT 611 Pipe Welding I INDT 612 Pipe Welding II
+INDT 611 Pipe Welding I INDT 612 Pine Welding II